-This is a safe response that plays both sides which is characteristic of rest of the blog.
+This is a safe response that plays both sides of the issue which is characteristic of rest of the blog.
 Greear, although a Calvinist, is non-committal here.
 Is he or isn’t he a Calvinist?
 Why doesn’t he identify with and defend his own Calvinist soteriology?
 Aren’t the 5 or 4 points what the Bible teaches and what Greear believes about salvation?
 How are they, if not the precise gospel message, at least complementary to the gospel message for a Calvinist?
 They are, after all, what the Calvinist believes about the nature and dynamics of salvation.
 Is there another gospel content the Calvinist also believes and teaches?
 If so, what is that message?
 Would it be consistent with the Calvinist’s “doctrines of grace,” no matter how many or few points they affirm?
 It seems not.
 It is difficult not to come to the conclusion that the Calvinist has to become a non-Calvinist when it comes to any “good news” to be proclaimed.
-I think Greear is respresentative of a new breed of clandestine Calvinists.
-They have embraced Calvinism for whatever reasons, but they know deep down inside that this Calvinism is antithetical to the “good news” of the gospel they so long to preach.
+I think Greear is representative of a new breed of “clandestine Calvinists.”
+They have embraced Calvinism for whatever reasons, but they know deep down inside that this Calvinism is antithetical to the “good news” of the gospel they desire to preach.
 But in preaching this “good news” they would be betraying their Calvinist “doctrines of grace.”
 They therefore vacillate between the two positions, modifying, hedging or carefully choosing their terms to suggest belief in one or the other or both positions as the occasion demands and coming up with rationalizations to support their vacillations.

 If the particulars of Calvinist soteriology are biblical truth, then they just are the Calvinist’s gospel, as some Calvinists will assert.
 As such, Calvinists should present these doctrines as what people need to hear to be saved and live in the light of God’s love and acceptance.
 As these “particulars of Reformed theology” provide people with the knowledge of God’s love and acceptance they are what will free Christians from the legalism that binds them – the point Greear has been driving home throughout his book.
 But note that Greear never mentions his Calvinist particulars anywhere in the book in the service of his message of the “good news” of God’s love and acceptance.
 In fact, in the previous quote above he sets up certain gospel dichotomies with his Reformed soteriology.
 He contrasts “right doctrine,” a reference to his TULIP doctrines, with the transformation of the heart.
 In contrast to “the Reformed particulars” there is “the beauty of Jesus.”
 “Only the beauty of Jesus transforms the heart.”
 What is this “beauty of Jesus?”
 How is “the beauty of Jesus” different from “the particulars of Reformed theology?”
 If “right doctrine” and “right information” are “essential” why are “the Reformed particulars” at odds with the “simple worship of the Christ of the cross?”
-Wouldn’t excitement about TULIP produce “this simple worship” and “awe of the cross?”
+Wouldn’t excitement about the TULIP doctrines produce “this simple worship” and “awe of the cross?”
 After all, this is what the Calvinist claims it does.

 Granted, one can be consumed with “the particulars of TULIP” merely as an intellectual exercise.
-Greear is right to warn theologians of this danger no matter what their tradition.
+Greear is right to warn theologians of this danger no matter what their theological tradition.
 But that is a matter for each Christian to deal with and the error of merely intellectualizing one’s spiritual life would not diminish the fact that “the particulars of TULIP” are the biblical teaching, if that is truly what they are, and as such they still need to be at the forefront of gospel teaching, preaching and missions.
 But they are conspicuously absent in Greear’s book about the gospel.
 Greear never mentions his Calvinist particulars anywhere in the book in the service of his message of the “good news” of God’s love and acceptance because Greear’s Calvinist doctrines don’t provide for a message of salvation which includes God’s love and acceptance for all.
 This message is not “good news” for many.
-It therefore cannot can be preached with honesty and genuineness to all for it is not applicable to all.
+It therefore cannot can be preached with honesty, integrity and genuineness to all for it is not applicable to all.

 Therefore, we must also ask Greear, as a Calvinist, whether he believes that only those predestined to salvation will experience the salvation and Christian life he describes in his book.
 The language Greear has used throughout surely taught that this salvation is inclusive and a possibility for all.
 Now, on Calvinism, there is no inclusivity as far as individual sinners are concerned and the possibility of salvation is left in doubt.
 That is, any individual’s situation before God may not be the same as another’s situation.
 Recall Calvin’s definition of predestination.